mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 I realized too late that I should have also been managing the project more proactively.
 The manufacturer has a project manager, so I assumed they were on top of things, but ultimately, I'm the one who has the most to lose if they run late.

-When they'd ask for feedback about things like the box design or the instruction manual, I'd give feedback but then I'd forget about it until they followed up.
+When they'd ask for feedback about things like the box design or the instruction manual, I'd give feedback and then forget about it until they followed up.
 I didn't realize until they were due to ship the final sample that I'd never seen a final draft of the box or instruction manual since giving feedback.
 The designs turned out to need more revisions, which delayed things unnecessarily, as we could have been working on that while we were waiting for other blocking tasks to complete.

 ### Create a detailed plan for moving out of TinyPilot's local office